Find the Best Land Clearing Contractors for Your Business

 5. Erosion and Sediment Control

 This is a non-negotiable requirement in Bothell.
-Before clearing begins, temporary measures like silt fences, wattles, and stabilized construction entrances must be installed to prevent soil from leaving the site and entering storm drains or waterways1.
+Before clearing begins, temporary measures like silt fences, wattles, and stabilized construction entrances must be installed to prevent soil from leaving the site and entering storm drains or waterways.
 These controls must be maintained throughout the project.

 6. Debris Hauling and Disposal